Castagneto Carducci

 Castagneto Carducci ([kastaɲˈɲeːto karˈduttʃi]) is a comune (municipality) in the Province of Livorno in the Italian region of Tuscany, located about 90 km southwest of Florence and about 50 km southeast of Livorno.
-It is named after the poet Giosuè Carducci, who spent there some years as a child.
+It is named after the poet Giosuè Carducci, who spent some years there as a child.

 Castagneto Carducci borders the following municipalities: Bibbona, Monteverdi Marittimo, San Vincenzo, Sassetta, Suvereto.